Examples of Two Drunk Driving Cases

 The Booking of Duncan Smith

-After Duncan's blood test revealed that his blood alcohol content was over the legal limit, Duncan was booked at the station.
+After Duncan's blood test revealed that his BAC was over the legal limit, Duncan was booked at the station.
 He was photographed, stripped of his possessions except for his clothes and his watch and put into a jail cell.

 Duncan's booking report read: Suspect Duncan Smith.
 Inventory black leather wallet, containing identification, two credit cards, and $40; 4-door black Nissan Altima, impounded.